 In recent years, the use of CLS timber has grown in popularity in the UK, and it is often the go-to option for both timber framing and constructing 'stud' or 'studwork' internal walls.
+So what is CLS?
 The name is born from the Canadian market where it was originally created, with the abbreviation standing for ‘Canadian Lumber Standard’.

 It was manufactured in Canada, primarily being used for building timber frameworks for home construction and chosen for its durable and robust properties.
 Here in the UK, the version of CLS in use is sourced most commonly from Scandinavian or European softwoods.